 By default, sna2ctl.py and sna2skool.py generate control files and skool files with addresses and instruction operands in decimal notation.
-If you prefer to work in hexadecimal, however, use the -h option of sna2ctl.py to produce a hexadecimal control file, and the -H option of sna2skool.py to produce a hexadecimal skool file:
+If you prefer to work in hexadecimal, use the --hex option of each command to produce a hexadecimal control file and a hexadecimal skool file:

 '''

-$ sna2ctl.py -h game.z80 > game.ctl
+$ sna2ctl.py --hex game.z80 > game.ctl

-$ sna2skool.py -H -c game.ctl game.z80 > game.skool
+$ sna2skool.py --hex -c game.ctl game.z80 > game.skool

 '''

-3.5 Developing the skool file
+3.5 Developing the disassembly

-When you're happy that your control file does a decent job of distinguishing the code blocks from the data blocks in your memory snapshot, it's time to start work on the skool file.
+When you're happy that your control file does a decent job of distinguishing the code blocks from the data blocks in your memory snapshot, it's time to start work on adding annotations that describe what the code does and what the data is for.